riskytrees/canopy/README.md

 # canopy
-Canopy is an MCP proxy server that adds the ability to define and enforce tool interaction policies.
-It can be used to improve the safety of complex MCP server workflows in the presence of prompt injection attacks.
+Canopy is a tool that adds the ability to define and enforce tool interaction policies in agentic clients.
+It can be used to improve the safety of complex agentic server workflows in the presence of prompt injection attacks.

 You can also use canopy to detect (and block) tool responses that seem to contain prompt injection or jailbreaks.

 ## Example

 ### The Setup
-Let's look at a minimal, but fairly representative MCP setup a developer might have:
+Let's look at a minimal, but fairly representative agentic setup a developer might have:

 1. A JIRA MCP server to they can find or create tickets
 2. A GitHub MCP server to find commits and read or open pull requests